 It is a gross misdemeanor for a person to (1) engage in nonconsensual sexual contact with a minor; or (2) knowingly engage in masturbation or lewd exhibition of the genitals in the presence of a minor under the age of 16.
-Repeated violations of the conduct described in clause (2) are subject to felony penalties.
+A violation of the conduct described in clause (2) is subject to felony penalties if the offender has previous criminal sexual conduct convictions.
 Minn.
 Stat. § 609.3451.
-See also Overview of Criminal Sexual Conduct Crimes, House Research Department, July 2010.
+See also Overview of Criminal Sexual Conduct Crimes,

+House Research Department, July 2010.